yushiyangk/GPath/README.md

 To run unit tests across all supported Python versions, run `tox p -m testall`.
 This is slower than just `pytest`.
 Note that only Python versions that are installed locally will be run.

-To run the full set of tests and tasks, run `tox p -m prepare`.
-This should be done prior to package publication.
+To run the full set of tasks before package publication, run `tox p -m prepare`.
 Alternatively, see below for manually running individual steps in this process.

 #### Unit tests

 Run `pytest` or `coverage run -m pytest`.

 For coverage report, first run `coverage run -m pytest`, then either `coverage report -m` to print to stdout or `coverage html` to generate an HTML report in `htmlcov/`.
-Alternatively, run `tox r -m test` to do both steps automatically.
+Alternatively, run `tox r -m test` to do both steps automatically (slower).

 #### Documentation